signal18/docs.signal18.io/06.contribute/02.testing/docs.md

 ### Non-regression tests

-**replication-manager** can play some predefined scenario in a non regression testing framework The tests can be call via the command line client.
+**replication-manager** can play some predefined scenarios in a non-regression testing framework The tests can be called via the command line client.

-**replication-manager** is allow to play test only when setting the `test` variable rather in the a predefined testing cluster in config file or via using *replication-manager-tst** monitor binaries. where this flag is alway on.
+**replication-manager** is allowed to play tests only when setting the `test` variable in the predefined testing cluster in the configuration file or via using *replication-manager-tst** monitor binaries. where this flag is always on.

-You probably don't wan't to play tests on an existing cluster instead  **replication-manager-tst** or **replication-manager-pro**  do provision a testing cluster when the test is starting and un-provision it when the test finish.
+You probably don't want to play tests on an existing cluster, so instead of that **replication-manager-tst** or **replication-manager-pro** can provision a testing cluster when the test is starting and unprovision it when the test finishes.
 Some client parameters can disable the auto provisioning.
-If you wan't to get access to the running servers like examine the databases logs and more.
+If you want to get access to the running servers such as examine the database logs and more.

-**replication-manager-tst** provision localhost setup using different port.
+**replication-manager-tst** provisions a local host setup using different ports.
-Because haproxy is supported on multiple OS it's the preferred way to perform local testing
+Because haproxy is supported on multiple OSes, it's the preferred way to perform local testing.

 ```
 [Cluster_Test_2_Nodes]